intelie/gitbook-drilling/static-data/well/regions-fields-and-countries.md

 # Regions, fields and countries

-Intelie Live enables the management of fields, regions, and countries.
+INTELIE Live enables the management of fields, regions, and countries.
 It is possible to use a default set, provided out-of-the-box.

 It is possible to configure location for each well: